vinstic-myshell/myshell-doc-en/roadmap.md

 <details>

-<summary>Self-controlled LLM Model</summary>
+<summary>Autonomous LLM Model</summary>

 Already on the way

-Support feeding your own fine-tuning corpus, making your BOT fully meet your expectations🤗
+Support feeding your own fine-tuning corpus, making your BOT completely in line with your expectations🤗

 Lifetime memory library

 Internet connection and API access capabilities!

-Less restrictions
+Fewer restrictions

 </details>